PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing: Introduction

-Instead of attempting to hazardously make imprecise predictions in presence of adversarial patches, we argue that it might be more reasonable to find a boundary of when the inference can be trusted.
-For example, imagine a DNN is used for driving assistance, it would be desirable for the model to promise reliability and precision when it gives a driving suggestion, while informing the driver about the potential risk if the input is potentially harmful.
-Such defense can be viewed as a provable detection technique, which attempts to guarantee the perfect recall (\ie no false negative) of adversarial input detection.
-The Minority Reports Defense~\citep{mccoyd2020minority}, PatchGuard++~\citep{xiang2021patchguard++}, and ScaleCert~\citep{han2021scalecert} are designed for such purpose, which partially occludes the image around each candidate patch location and analyzes the predictions of all occluded images to detect adversarial patches.
+Instead of attempting to hazardously make imprecise predictions in the presence of abnormal patches, we argue that it might be more reasonable to warn the user if the input is potentially harmful.
+For example, imagine a DNN is used for driving assistance, it would be desirable for the model to show how reliable and precise it is when it gives a driving suggestion while informing the driver about the risk if there is a situation that the model can not handle.
+Certified detection is designed for this purpose.
+The Minority Reports Defense~\cite{mccoyd2020minority}, PatchGuard++~\cite{xiang2021patchguard++}, and ScaleCert~\cite{han2021scalecert} all seek to detect the presence of an adversarial patch by partially occluding the image around each candidate patch location and analyzing the predictions of all occluded images.
 However, the Minority Reports Defense cannot scale to complex high-resolution images (\eg ImageNet) due to the training difficulty and heavy computation overhead, and PatchGuard++ and ScaleCert are based on CNN backbones with small receptive fields (\eg BagNet), which cannot sufficiently utilize the global feature.
-As a result, how to achieve accurate and scalable certified defense against adversarial patches remains an open problem.
+As a result, how to obtain accurate and scalable robustness certification against adversarial patches remains an open problem.

-To this end, we introduce \sys, a detection-based provable defense against adversarial patches that can flexibly and accurately scale to complex images and different adversarial patch sizes. \sys is inspired by the recently-proposed Vision Transformer (ViT) architecture~\citep{dosovitskiy2021vit}, which is based on the self-attention mechanism widely used in natural language processing~\citep{vaswani2017attention}. \sys is zero-shot (aka. requires no additional training) by directly reusing a pretrained ViT backbone for certification.
+To this end, we introduce \sys, a testing-based method to certify the robustness against adversarial patches that can flexibly and accurately scale to complex images and different adversarial patch sizes. \sys falls in the category of certified detection and aims to warn the user whenever an abnormal patch appears.
+As a testing-based method \sys is zero-shot (aka. requires no additional training) by directly reusing a pretrained ViT backbone for certification.
+By providing the provable guarantee for the worst-case patch attacks, our method could also be applied to the detection of the corrupted natural patch.